The Vital Nursing Skills Needed to Grow a Healthy Career

 Effective communication amongst fellow nurses, doctors and other healthcare professionals is also vital as you share the responsibilities of caring for your patients.
 Additionally, you may find yourself facilitating dialogue with worried or uncooperative patients, concerned family members, busy doctors and everyone in between.
 Strong communication skills will be crucial for all of the above scenarios.

-As a nurse, you never know what the day will bring.
+You never know what you’ll encounter on each nursing shift.
 Last-minute changes constantly keep you on your toes while you juggle multiple treatment plans, physician’s requests, paperwork and patients’ families.
 Many nurses would agree that adaptability is one of the most important non-clinical nursing skills.

 “You need to be mentally flexible because if you have a patient that is non-compliant or a doctor who is having a bad day, you need to have alternative ways to solve problems and make everyone happy,” says Michelle Katz, LPN, MSN.
 Without the ability to quickly adapt to changes, a nurse simply can’t keep up.